3 Types of Car Scratches and Ways To Fix Them (With Images)

 - Clear coat scratches are tiny and shallow scratches that have only superficially damaged the clear coat on your vehicle.

-- Base coat (paint) scratches are medium-deep scratches that went through the clear coat and damaged your vehicle’s paint.
+- Base coat (paint) scratches are medium-deep scratches that go through the clear coat and damage your vehicle’s paint.

-- Primer coat scratches are the deepest scratches on the paintwork that went all the way to the metal or plastic.
+- Primer coat scratches are the deepest scratches on the paintwork that go all the way to metal or plastic.

 Clear Coat Scratches